 "My message is simple: ‘Dream Big’- have a dream, dreaming whatever you like.
 Anything is possible and I am living proof of that.
 But, make sure you also ‘Think Smart’- be realistic about your goal and your plan for how you will make it , because you WILL make it!"

 For my achievements thus far with DreamSmartTutors I was selected as one of three finalists in the Rising Star STEM (Science, Technology, Engineering and Mathematics) category at the 2016 Black British Business Awards and one of four finalists at the 2016 Precious Awards.
-During 2017 I won a LiftEffects STAR Award, and finalist at the WeAreTheCity Rising Star Awards and the National Diversity Awards.
+During 2017 I won a LiftEffects STAR Award, and I was a finalist at the WeAreTheCity Rising Star Awards and the National Diversity Awards.

 I thoroughly enjoy teaching and I am passionate about education.
 During my time at UCL I undertook an intercalated BSc in Speech Science and Communication where I learnt about language and communication in more depth.
 I also achieved a teaching qualification during my time at UCL.
 Continuing to improve my skills with regards to teaching is crucial to my development as a doctor; I am always seeking new ways to improve and update my knowledge.
 I personally design and oversee the development of all course materials and content at DreamSmartTutors.